-White, a Republican, was the representative for Pennsylvania's 25th congressional district from 1877 to 1881.
+White was the representative for Pennsylvania’s 25th congressional district and was a Republican.
+He served from 1877 to 1881.

 From Oct 1877 to Mar 1881, White missed 345 of 816 roll call votes, which is 42.3%.
 This is much worse than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.

 |Dec 1877-Feb 1878||56||23||41.1%||89th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information